 We get asked this question a lot.
-Unfortunately, the answer is not simple.
+Coming up with a single answer for the easiest country to get citizenship and a passport is not so simple.
 This is because your individual circumstances are different, the ease accessing citizenship of countries will be different.
 Questions that can impact where you can get citizenship easily include:

 - Which countries do you already have citizenship of?